Introduction to Additive Manufacturing (AM)

 Different machines for MJ are available.
-They differ in ways of controlling the material released on build surface.
+They differ in ways of controlling the material released on the build surface.
 UV light is used for curing and hardening the material.
 Since MJ releases materials as drops, so such materials are less.
 Waxes and Polymers are suitable as they are able to form drops.

 4. Binder Jetting (BJ)

 BJ allows printing objects with colors and the process is faster than others.
-It uses two materials i.e. binder and powdered based material.
+It uses two materials i.e. binder and powdered-based material.
 Binder is in liquid form which acts as a glue to make sure that each layer sticks with the one below it.
 Then, Powdered material is used for building a layer.

 5. Sheet Lamination (SL)

 UAM uses either metal ribbons or sheets.
 Ultrasonic welding binds these materials.
-Also, it needs additional CNC machining and removal of metal which are not bound in welding process.
+Also, it needs additional CNC machining and removal of metal which are not bound in the welding process.

-Benefits of AM
+Benefits of Additive Manufacturing (AM)